Search for strongly interacting dark matter at Belle II: Constraints on light mediators

 \section{Constraints on light mediators}

 In this section we discuss experimental constraints on light mediators that couple to electrons.
-The best experimental constraints currently come from the electron $g-2$ measurement, electron beam dump experiments, electron-positron colliders, and {M\o ller} scattering.
+The best experimental constraints currently come from the electron $g-2$ measurement, electron beam dump experiments, electron-positron colliders, and {M\o ller} scattering.\footnote{See Ref.~\cite{Bell:2023sdq} for a recent study that compares experimental constraints on new light mediators connecting DM and hadrons with DMDD constraints.}